TungstenTransformation/KTScripts/Locator_Multiline.md

 We will assume that the PO Number is found by either Order Group Locator, Trainable Group Locator, or is in an Advanced Evaluator.
 If you use a Format Locator to find it, then you should flow that into an Advanced Evaluator.
 Each of these locators contains the **OrderNumber** as a **SubField** and not an **Alternative**.
 The script below does the following.
 * customizes the **OrderNumber** locator.
-* Find which OCR words were used in the subfield by calling the wonderful function **pXDoc.GetWordsInRectangle()** using the subfield's own coordinates.
+* Finds which OCR words were used in the subfield by calling the wonderful function **pXDoc.GetWordsInRectangle()** using the subfield's own coordinates.
 This will give us the three words "36800", "-", "000000" and all of their coordinates and importantly, their Text Line Index.
 * Calculate the green rectangle by considering the **next** TextLine.
 ![Alt text](images/greenrectangle.png)
 * Run a Field Formatter on the Text.
 The OCR result is "36800 - 0000009744" but we need "36800 - 0000009744" because we want to measure the length of the value.
 We will use a Field Formatter called **RemoveSpaces** to do that. *See second script below for an example.*